patrickfatrick/marky-marked/README.md

 - [Marked](https://github.com/chjj/marked), which handles the heavylifting for the Markdown parsing.
 This is already included in the minified file.
 - Optional: [Font Awesome](http://fontawesome.io/), unless you want to roll your own icons.

 Marky Marked is supported in all modern desktop browsers as well as IE11.
-In an effort to keep it light, and given that January 2016 effectively marks the end of pre-11 IE, there won't really be much of an effort to make it compliant with earlier versions for the time being.
+In an effort to keep it lean, and given that January 2016 effectively marks the end of pre-11 IE, there won't really be much of an effort to make it compliant with earlier versions for the time being.

 ## Install